bgplab/bgplab/docs/3-upcoming.md

 ## BGP in Enterprise Networks

-* Use more complex BGP local preference setup to prefer direct connectivity with customers of upstream ISPs
 * Use AS-path prepending to influence route selection across multiple upstream ISPs

 ## Controlling Inbound Traffic